Reviews You Can Rely On

 Credit: Laura Casner

 When it comes to geometry, the AF is almost identical to the carbon Ripley other than the slacker head tube and slightly longer wheelbase.
 The 76-degree seat tube angle is steep enough without being too steep, and it holds the rider up right above the cranks for a direct transfer of power down into the pedals.
-Combine that seat tube angle with the 475mm reach and it provides a great position for attacking mellow, steep, and technical climbs alike.
+Combine that seat tube angle with the 475mm reach, providing a great position for attacking mellow, steep, and technical climbs.
 One might think that the slacker head tube and 10mm longer wheelbase might make the handling feel a bit less responsive, but we found it to feel nimble and easy to maneuver in all situations.
 The Ripley AF is indeed a spirited climber, and its tried and true geometry is one of the primary reasons why.
-The elephant in the room, however, is the AF's heavier weight.
+However, the elephant in the room is the AF's heavier weight.
 This bike weighs just over 33 lbs in the size large we tested, and that's several pounds more than the carbon version.
 Surprisingly, this bike doesn't really feel all that heavy, but it definitely doesn't climb with quite the same urgency or gusto as the carbon version.

 ibis ripley af deore - in or out of the saddle, the dw-link suspension platform is calm and...